nmhnmh/sitekicker/README.md

 # Local development

-We use [poetry](https://python-poetry.org/) to manage dependencies and virtual environments, make sure you have poetry installed, then in root directory of the project, run `poetry install` first to install all the dependencies and create the virtual environment, then run `poetry shell` to use the virtual environment.
+We use [poetry](https://python-poetry.org/) to manage dependencies and virtual environments, make sure you have poetry installed, then in root directory of the project, run `poetry install` first to install all the dependencies and create the virtual environment, then run `poetry shell` to activate the virtual environment.

-To run unit tests locally: `poetry run test`

 # Dependencies: what and why